Lipid bilayer: Structure and organization

 When phospholipids are exposed to water, they self-assemble into a two-layered sheet with the hydrophobic tails pointing toward the center of the sheet.
-This arrangement results in two “leaflets” that are each a single molecular layer.
+This arrangement results in two 'leaflets' that are each a single molecular layer.
 The center of this bilayer contains almost no water and excludes molecules like sugars or salts that dissolve in water.
-The assembly process is driven by interactions between hydrophobic molecules (also called the hydrophobic effect).
-An increase in interactions between hydrophobic molecules (causing clustering of hydrophobic regions) allows water molecules to bond more freely with each other, increasing the entropy of the system.
+The assembly process and maintenance are driven by aggregation of hydrophobic molecules (also called the hydrophobic effect).
 This complex process includes non-covalent interactions such as van der Waals forces, electrostatic and hydrogen bonds.

-Cross section analysis
+Cross-section analysis

 The lipid bilayer is very thin compared to its lateral dimensions.
 If a typical mammalian cell (diameter ~10 micrometers) were magnified to the size of a watermelon (~1 ft/30 cm), the lipid bilayer making up the plasma membrane would be about as thick as a piece of office paper.
 Despite being only a few nanometers thick, the bilayer is composed of several distinct chemical regions across its cross-section.
 These regions and their interactions with the surrounding water have been characterized over the past several decades with x-ray reflectometry, neutron scattering, and nuclear magnetic resonance techniques.

 The first region on either side of the bilayer is the hydrophilic headgroup.
 This portion of the membrane is completely hydrated and is typically around 0.8-0.9 nm thick.
 In phospholipid bilayers the phosphate group is located within this hydrated region, approximately 0.5 nm outside the hydrophobic core.
 In some cases, the hydrated region can extend much further, for instance in lipids with a large protein or long sugar chain grafted to the head.
-One common example of such a modification in nature is the lipopolysaccharide coat on a bacterial outer membrane, which helps retain a water layer around the bacterium to prevent dehydration.
+One common example of such a modification in nature is the lipopolysaccharide coat on a bacterial outer membrane.

 Next to the hydrated region is an intermediate region that is only partially hydrated.
 This boundary layer is approximately 0.3 nm thick.
 Within this short distance, the water concentration drops from 2M on the headgroup side to nearly zero on the tail (core) side.
 The hydrophobic core of the bilayer is typically 3-4 nm thick, but this value varies with chain length and chemistry.
 Core thickness also varies significantly with temperature, in particular near a phase transition.